06.02.2026

 3. Other Fees

-In addition to the interest rate, you also need to consider other fees associated with the loan, such as application fees, administrative fees, and closing fees.
-All of these fees will add to the total amount you will have to pay.
+In addition to the interest rate, make sure you know about other fees relating to the loan such as application, administrative and closing fees, which will add to the total amount you’ll have to pay.

 Calculating Interest and Hidden Fees

-Before applying for a loan, it’s important to understand how the interest is calculated and whether there are hidden fees.
-Some financial institutions, like Maybank, CIMB, and Alliance Bank, offer online loan calculators that allow you to calculate the total loan cost, including interest and other fees.
+Before applying for a loan, check how interest is calculated, and find out if there are any hidden fees.
+Some banks like Maybank, CIMB and Alliance Bank have online loan calculators that will also calculate the overall cost of the loan including any interest and fees.

 Loan Application Process